awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 To learn more about how you can use AWS Control Tower, see the following topics:
 + For recommended administrative practices, see [Best Practices](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html)\.
 + You can set up AWS SSO users and groups with specific roles and permissions\.
-For recommendations, see [Recommendations for Setting Up Groups, Roles, and Policies](best-practices.md#roles-recommendations)\.
+For recommendations, see [Recommendations for setting up groups, roles, and policies](roles-recommendations.md)\.
 + To begin enrolling organizations and accounts from your AWS Organizations deployments, see [Govern existing organizations and accounts](https://docs.aws.amazon.com/controltower/latest/userguide/importing-existing.html)\.
 + Your end users can provision their own AWS accounts in your landing zone using Account Factory\.
 For more information, see [Permissions for Configuring and Provisioning Accounts](account-factory.md#configure-provision-new-account)\.
 + To assure [Compliance Validation for AWS Control Tower](compliance-program-info.md), your central cloud administrators can review log archives in the Log Archive account, and designated third\-party auditors can review audit information in the Audit \(shared\) account, which is a member of the Security OU\.